acquia/blt/docs/developer/testing.rst

 information about overriding configuration variables, see :doc:`/blt/extending-blt/`.

-Multisite or Acquia Cloud Site Factory applications may need to modify the ``behat`` configuration variable on a per-site basis by following the :ref:`multisite variable override instructions
+Multisite or Site Factory applications may need to modify the ``behat`` configuration variable on a per-site basis by following the :ref:`multisite variable override instructions <blt-multisite-optional-local-configuration>`.
-<blt-multisite-optional-local-configuration>`.

 Behat's own configuration is defined in the following files: